 Wheeler is a very small city located in the state of Texas.
 With a population of 1,445 people and just one neighborhood, Wheeler is the 731st largest community in Texas.

-Wheeler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Wheeler isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wheeler are a mix of both white- and blue-collar jobs.
 Overall, Wheeler is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Wheeler who work in food service (15.33%), management occupations (9.91%), and healthcare suport services (7.89%).

 The overall crime rate in Wheeler is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Wheeler is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wheeler doesn't have a public transportation system that people use for their commute.

 The per capita income in Wheeler in 2022 was $25,878, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $103,512 for a family of four.
 However, Wheeler contains both very wealthy and poor people as well.